toriborish/Recipes/docs/source/Recipes/Desserts/IceCreamCone.rst

    Using what I learned when I made fortune cookies when I was younger, I used a pair of small cotton gloves to handle the hot cookies as I shaped them, and it worked well.
    This would be a lot easier with the appropriate cone mold.
    It would also be fun to get a waffle cone maker at some point.
-   Carlo liked this recipe better than the other because it was sweet and tasted like what he thinks cones should taste like.
+   Without ice cream inside the cones, Carlo liked this recipe better than the other because it was sweet and tasted like what he thinks cones should taste like.
+However, once there was ice cream inside, he said that maybe it was too sweet and crunchy, and he prefered the other one.

 Recipe 2
 ----------